Do Qaidi: Plot

-Manu (Sanjay Dutt) and Kanu (Govinda) are two thieves.
+Manu and Kanu are two thieves.
 They work for criminal K.K.
-(Amrish Puri).
-But, Bichoo (Gulshan Grover) who is K.K.'s son, dislikes them because of past disputes.
+But, Bichoo who is K.K.'s son, dislikes them because of past disputes.
 Bichoo out of enmity gets them arrested.
 However they escape while going to court.
-It is then revealed that they are responsible for killing a Police Inspector named Amar Sinha (Suresh Oberoi), and that the police have issued shoot-at-sight orders for both of them.
+It is then revealed that they are responsible for killing a Police Inspector named Amar Sinha, and that the police have issued shoot-at-sight orders for both of them.
 The question remains, why would two small thieves kill a Police Officer.
 Is this a conspiracy against them or truth.